KenCastle316/telos-docs/docs/overview/getting-started/overview.md

 - **Security:** DPOS consensus mechanism provides strong security protection against a 51% attack.
 Telos requires 2/3s + 1 of the validators to sign blocks.
 - **Fixed Gas Rate:** Telos Gas Fees average in at .01, gas fees don't fluctuate with network volumes.
 Costs are more predictable and affordable for users and infrastructure.
 - **Sustainable:** Low carbon footprint, currently only uses 0.000001 kWh to execute one transaction.
-- **Smart Contract Support:** Developers have the option to build smart contracts in multiple languages such as Solidity, C++, Go, and Rust making it one of the most flexible blockchains for builders.
+- **Smart Contract Support:** Developers have the option to build smart contracts in multiple languages such as Solidity, C++, Go, and Rust making it one of the most versatile blockchains for builders.
 NOTE: Additional langauge support coming.

 ## Telos Native